-- MCG Criteria (formally called Milliman Care Guidelines) are used by L.A.
+- MCG Criteria are used by L.A.
 Care as the first choice in review of Appeals and other requested Clinical reviews (e.g. Clinical Grievance Review, PQIs, etc.). - Assessment of Consistency of UM Decisions - PPGs are required to ensure that UM criteria be applied in a consistent and appropriate manner by physician and non-physician UM staff based on available medical information and the needs of individual Members. - L.A.
-Care's requirements for PPG Interrater Reliability (IRR) - At least annually, PPGs are required to ensure that consistency and appropriateness with which health care professionals involved in utilization review apply criteria in decision making is evaluated and reported. - The assessment of IRRs applies only to determinations made as part of a UM process.
-A primary care practitioner's referral of a member to a specialist, when the referral does not require prior authorization, is not considered a UM determination. - Opportunities to improve consistency in the application of criteria are acted upon, as appropriate. - Require IRR Methodologies use Statistically Valid Samples: - 5 percent or 50 of its UM determination files, whichever is less; or - NCQA "8/30 methodology" available at http://www.ncqa.org/updates - L.A.
+Care's requirements for PPG Inter-rater Reliability (IRR)

+At least annually, PPGs are required to ensure that consistency and appropriateness with which health care professionals involved in utilization review apply criteria in decision making is evaluated and reported.

+The assessment of IRRs applies only to determinations made as part of a UM process.
+A primary care practitioner's referral of a member to a specialist, when the referral does not require prior authorization, is not considered a UM determination.

+Opportunities to improve consistency in the application of criteria are acted upon, as appropriate.

+Require IRR Methodologies use Statistically Valid Samples (see most recent copy of L.A.
+Care policy):

+- 5 percent or 50 of its UM determination files, whichever is less; or - NCQA "8/30 methodology" or a valid sampling of hypothetical cases - L.A.
 Care reserves the right to review the PPGs IRR on an annual basis to ensure that PPGs are using required IRR Methodology with statistically valid samples.